gcintir/spring-cloud-aws-sns-messaging/README.md

 ## 🛠️ How It Works

-### Sending Messages
+### Publishing Messages
-Use the SqsTemplate to send messages to an SQS queue with ease.
+Use the SnsTemplate to publish messages to an SNS topic with ease.

 ### Receiving Messages
-Annotate your method with @SqsListener to automatically handle incoming messages.
+Subscribe SQS queues to SNS topic to receive notifications

 ### Local Testing
-Simulate SQS behavior locally using LocalStack and validate your implementation with Testcontainers.
+Simulate SNS behavior locally using LocalStack and validate your implementation with Testcontainers.

 ---